-Aquila has become a world leader in their industry.
-Their Center for Cruise Excellence, now exports New Brunswick’s tourism expertise around the globe.
+Aquila has become a world leader in its industry.
+Their Center for Cruise Excellence now exports New Brunswick’s tourism expertise around the globe.

 Opportunities NB (ONB) wanted to learn more so we spoke with Beth Kelly Hatt, Aquila Partner and Director of the Center.

 ONB: Can you give us some background on Aquila Tours and what it does?

 Hatt: I founded Aquila 33 years ago now — when I was 12, I tell people.
 We started as a tour operator offering step-on service.
 We would step on to motor coaches from away and give them a city tour.
 Then we started doing both outbound and inbound tours.
 We brought people in from all over the world for some 20 years.

 We also did some convention organizing.
 We did all the stuff you do when you work in tourism, really.
 When cruise got big in the ’90s, we decided to focus on that, so in 2000 we started divesting some of those other areas.
 We sold our convention program and the outbound/inbound offerings and focused on cruises.

 Aquila was already seen by cruise lines as one of the best they dealt with in the world.
 Tours were good, and the Port itself was considered top-notch.
 Everything Cruise Saint John does is helpful like their Meet and Greet.
 We were constantly told we had the world’s best guides.
 We had cruise people saying “how can we model what you do and bring it around the world?”
 That was the seed for Aquila’s Center for Cruise Excellence, launched in 2007.